mukhal/intrinsic-source-citation/README.md

 To launch an experiment on a 1K-doc subset of BioCite, you can use the config file `conf/doc-id-repeat-1k-docs.yaml` by running:
 `python run_experiment.py conf/doc-id-repeat-1k-docs.yaml`.
 This subset is located in `sample-data/biocite-1k`.

+There are config file correponding to each different setup used in the paper in `conf/`.

 ## Distributed Training
 By default, the code uses ZeRO implementation by [Deepspeed](https://github.com/microsoft/DeepSpeed) for distributed training.
 The deepseed parameters are defined in `conf/templates/train_config.yaml`.
 The defaul parameters are
 ```yaml